HwasikJeong/cs285/hw5/README.md

 ## Experiment 2: Skill Discovery

-The [“Diversity is All You Need” (DIAYN)](https://arxiv.org/pdf/1802.06070) paper introduces a novel paradigm for exploring the state space without relying on external reward signals.
+The [“Diversity is All You Need” (DIAYN)](https://arxiv.org/pdf/1802.06070) paper introduces a novel paradigm for exploring the state space without relying on external reward signals (unsupervised manner).
 Instead of learning from environment provided rewards, DIAYN encourages the agent to learn a set of diverse behaviors by conditioning its policy on a latent variable, or "skill" denoted as $z$.
 The policy becomes $\pi(a|s,z)$ aiming to produce distinguishable behaviors for different values of $z$.
 This diversity is enforced using an information-theoretic objective:

 $$
 F(\theta) = H[Z] - H[Z|S] + H[A|S,Z]